awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-cwl.md

 ## IAM roles for publishing flow logs to CloudWatch Logs<a name="flow-logs-iam"></a>

 The IAM role that's associated with your flow log must have sufficient permissions to publish flow logs to the specified log group in CloudWatch Logs\.
-The IAM role must belong to your AWS account\.
+The IAM role must belong to your AWSaccount\.

 The IAM policy that's attached to your IAM role must include at least the following permissions\.